materialsvirtuallab/matpes/README.md

 1. **Accuracy.** The data in MatPES was computed using static DFT calculations with stringent converegence criteria.
    Please refer to the `MatPESStaticSet` in [pymatgen] for details.
-2. **Diversity.** The structures in MatPES are robustly sampled from 300K MD simulations using the original M3GNet uMLIP.[^1] MatPES uses a modified version of DImensionality-Reduced Encoded Clusters with sTratified (DIRECT) sampling to ensure comprehensive coverage of structures and local environments.[^4]
+2. **Diversity.** The structures in MatPES are robustly sampled from 300K MD simulations using the original [M3GNet] uMLIP.
+MatPES uses a modified version of DImensionality-Reduced Encoded Clusters with sTratified ([DIRECT]) sampling to ensure comprehensive coverage of structures and local environments.
 3. **Quality.** MatPES contains not only data computed using the PBE functional, but also the revised regularized SCAN (r2SCAN) meta-GGA functional.
 The r2SCAN functional recovers all 17 exact constraints presently known for meta-GGA functionals and has shown good transferable accuracy across diverse bonding and chemistries.